 Simon Gales advises, that William Gales (1782/1838) & John M. (Mowbray) Gales (1784/1858), his younger brother, started the first 'Gales' yard in 1810/12 - to build a ship for John White (launched in 1813).
 William Gales had earlier worked for Edward Potts & John M. Gales had worked at another yard.
 Interestingly, as noted elsewhere in these pages, Mr. George Bartram, the founder of Bartrams, was, at the age of 11 & an orphan, apprenticed at the Hylton yard of 'W. & J. Gales'.
 That would have been in 1811.
 Interestingly also, both of the Gales brothers married daughters of Thomas Lawson.
-Thomas Robson, was an apprentice at a yard there in about 1770, which yard later became owned by Edward Potts & then became the 'Gales' yard.
+Thomas Robson, was an apprentice at a yard there in about 1770, which yard later became owned by William Potts (the Elder), & later was inherited from William by Edward & William Potts & then became the 'Gales' yard.
 But ..
 Simon Gales is not sure that was so.
-The 'Gales' yard may have been that previously owned by Edward Potts, or instead may have been a new facility.
-(It would seem that Edward Potts was a drinker & as a result could not deliver his ships on time) In passing, I note that Thomas Robson's son, (Mr. Robson of Claxheugh), was a ship builder also it would seem.
+The 'Gales' yard may have been that previously owned by Edward & William Potts, or instead may have been a new facility.
+(It would seem that Edward Potts was a drinker & as a result could not deliver his ships on time).
+In passing, I note that Thomas Robson's son, (Mr. Robson of Claxheugh), was a ship builder also it would seem.
 I presume, from that wording, that his yard was at Claxheugh which is on the River Wear, near Ford, South Hylton.

 'Mr. Gales, sen.', which per Simon Gales means William Gales (1782/1838), 'built no less than 212 ships during the period from 1812 to his retirement in 1845' (Per 'The Nautical Magazine', 1852, a 'Google' book, here, at page 583 - but that book seems no longer to be available, so here is what it said.)
 However, that data is in some doubt, particularly since William Gales would seem to have died in 1838.
 The retirement date of 1845 likely relates to John M. (Mowbray) Gales.
 Simon Gales believes that the 200 plus ships were rather built by all of the 'Gales'.
 In its time, the 'Gales' yard was the biggest employer at Hylton, along with Dawson's Pottery.